line/line-bot-sdk-python/MIGRATION.md

 Starting with version 3.x, the LINE Bot SDK for Python provides a new set of modules under `linebot.v3`.
 These modules are auto-generated from the [LINE OpenAPI spec](https://github.com/line/line-openapi), making it easy to keep up with future API changes.

-The v3 modules are **not backward-compatible** with the previous `linebot` modules, but both coexist in the same package.
-This means you can migrate your code incrementally — one file or one endpoint at a time.
+The v3 modules are **not backward-compatible** with the previous `linebot` modules.
+The legacy (v2) modules have been removed — only `linebot.v3` is available.

-> **Note:** Only `linebot.v3` will be maintained going forward.
-The previous `linebot` modules (v2) will not receive updates.
+> **Note:** If you are still using v2 imports such as `from linebot import LineBotApi`, you must migrate them before upgrading.
+This guide walks through the migration step by step.

 ## Table of Contents